DCS World Fly BFM and be Dominant Every Engagement.

 Rule 1: Keep Tally.

 No matter what you must remain visual on your opponent.
-Keep tally at all times and yes it’s a task.
+Keep tally at all times and yes, it’s a task.
 Flying and looking back over your shoulder which is what you will need to do effectively above all other tasks.
-If you fly with head tracking this is a lot easier than VR but no matter you must track the target.
-The moment you lose tally the opponent your going to die!
+If you fly with head tracking this is a lot easier than VR but no matter, you must track the target.
+The moment you lose tally the opponent you’re going to die!

 Lose sight lose the Fight” It is IMPERITIVE you see the Enemy at all Times!.